Youtube Facebook Twitter Instagram

 Description: The trailhead of Lake Cressbrook Walking Track is located near the boat ramp off Access Road in the day use area.
 It can also be accessed from the camping area.
 The track meanders adjacent to the lake’s edge, passing the camping ground before looping back through bushland.
 Read more...

-Lake Cressbrook walking trail map
+Lake Cressbrook trails map

 Classification: Grade 2